roachfire/roachlab/networking/README.md

 3. Once you're done there, you'll need to access your router's admin settings and set the IP address of the server running Pi-hole as your DNS server.
 Or you can set the Pi-hole host as your DNS server on a device-by-device basis.
 I recommend deploying a second instance of Pi-hole to serve as a backup in case your main instance fails.

 ### Fail2Ban
 Fail2Ban's setup is fairly involved and I still haven't fully wrapped my head around it.
 However, DB Tech on YouTube has a great tutorial for setting up Fail2Ban to watch your containers and ban IPs through Cloudflare that can be found [here](https://www.youtube.com/watch?v=Ha8NIAOsNvo).
+A note on Fail2Ban however: please ensure that any services you're proxying are expecting the URL set through Nginx Proxy Manager as their external URLs to avoid HTTP errors which can cause a Fail2Ban Ban.

 ### Cloudflare tunnel
 Getting the tunnel started is fairly simple.